 2. Standing Hip Flexor Stretch – 30 seconds for each side

-While balancing on your left leg, place the top of your right foot on your chair that is placed behind you.
+While balancing on your left leg, place the top of your right foot on the chair that is placed behind you.
 A significant stretch should be felt over the front of your right thigh and into your hip flexors.
 Repeat on the other side.
 Hold this position for 30 seconds and then release.
-(This is an excellent technique for video-conference meetings because it requires no upper body movement.)
+(This requires no upper body movement.
+It is an excellent technique for video-conference meetings.)

 3. Ab Rollout with Chair – 8-12 repetitions